 Purchasing a home or apartment in Hong Kong will not trigger a US taxable event.
-However, if you have a large deposit made into your Hongkongese bank account for your mortgage, you should be prepared to report that on the FBAR and potentially Form 8938.
+However, if you have a large deposit put into your Hongkongese bank account for your mortgage, you should prepare to report that on the FBAR and potentially Form 8938.

 Benefits of Buying in Hong Kong:

 - If done correctly, it can be a great investment return